 The GX-2009 features the ability to log data to its internal memory and download it to a computer via the infrared communications port on the top left side.
-It logs gas readings during normal operation, alarm data, calibration data, and bump test data.
+It logs gas readings during normal operation, alarm data, and calibration data.